sulu/sulu-docs/cookbook/securing-your-application.rst

 =========================

 Sulu is delivered with two different possiblities to protect parts of your application.
-The first are the permissions based on security contexts, which allow you to restrict access to entire parts of your application or Sulu.
+The first is the permissions based on security contexts, which allow you to restrict access to entire parts of your application or Sulu.
 The permissions for this kind of security are managed on a roles level.
 In addition to that the localization for which these permissions are valid has to be